-I will refer to these two methods as “Error” and “Measurement” in the rest of the article.
+I will refer to these two methods as “Error” and “Measurement” in the rest of this article.

-D term on Error gives you sharper stick response but rougher motors, while Measurement gives you softer stick response with smoother running motors.
+D term on Error gives you sharper stick response but rougher motors, while Measurement gives you softer stick response and smoother running motors.

-You may have seen RC command without interpolation in a blackbox log, it looks like a jagged trace as shown in the image below which is completely normal by the way.
-This is what we believe that can make the most noticeable difference between Error and Measurement.
+You may have seen RC command without interpolation in a blackbox log, it looks like a jagged trace as shown in the image below (it’s completely normal by the way).
+The “stepped RC command” is what we believe that cause the most noticeable difference between Error and Measurement.

 Every D term kick gives the motors a sudden push, and you can get lots of “D term kicks” from moving your sticks because you are basically changing your set-point rapidly and constantly.
-This makes the control feel very snappy and responsive, but also rougher.
+This makes the control feel very snappy and responsive, but the motors also need to work harder and therefore sound rougher.